espen795/Likeback-Tinder-Likes/README.md

 Customise amount of tries per run in config

 <h3>Bugs</h3>
+1) If Tinder doesn't return any profiles the code throws an key error

-None that I am aware of, but please inform me if there are any!
+Please inform me if there are any!